• Skip to primary navigation

 • The ripe fruit is used to make one of the most aromatic marmalades.

-• Its zest is used to make liqueur
+• Its zest is used to make liqueur.

 Nerantzakia green bitter oranges image

-The best period to make “nerantzi” is in July or early August.
 Instead of making the traditional recipe, I experimented and made it quite different, adding ginger as well.
 If you like ginger, you will love the combination of this bittersweet preserve combined with the peppery taste of ginger.

 Bitter orange new served image